khairihafsham/marvel-go/README.md

 # Setup

+1. Export Marvel's public and private keys to MARVEL_PUBLIC_KEY and MARVEL_PRIVATE_KEY respectively, as environment variables
-1. Run `docker-compose build server` to build the base image.
+2. Run `docker-compose build server` to build the base image.
-2. Run `docker-compose up updatefile`.
+3. Run `docker-compose up updatefile`.
 Wait until you see `Ready to serve API` appears in the log.
-3. Run `docker-compose up server`.
+4. Run `docker-compose up server`.
-4. Run `docker-compose up test` to run the unit tests.
+5. Run `docker-compose up test` to run the unit tests.

 # Swagger